 How to Separate Laundry in Care Homes: Colour Coding and Risk Categories Explained

 Proper laundry handling in care homes is more than just good housekeeping—it’s a core part of infection control, resident dignity, and regulatory compliance.
-When laundry is mishandled, cross-contamination becomes a serious risk.
+When laundry is mishandled, cross-contamination can quickly become a serious risk for both residents and staff.

-In this article, we explain how to separate laundry in care homes correctly, using colour-coded systems, risk categories, and best practices recommended by healthcare and care quality bodies.
+In this article, we explain how to separate laundry in care homes correctly using colour-coded systems, risk categories, and best practices commonly recommended across healthcare and care environments.

 Why Laundry Separation Matters in Care Homes

-Care homes process large volumes of laundry daily, often including soiled items, personal clothing, bedding, towels, and staff uniforms.
-When these items are washed together without proper separation, pathogens can spread quickly—posing
+Care homes process large volumes of laundry every day, including bedding, towels, personal clothing, staff uniforms and occasionally heavily soiled items.
+If these items are washed together without proper separation, pathogens can spread between loads.

 Step 1: Use Colour-Coded Bags for Sorting

-To comply with best practices, red bags should be placed inside white outer bags and placed directly into the machine without being opened.
-This reduces the risk of airborne contamination or staff exposure.
+Best practice recommends placing red water-soluble bags inside white outer bags and transferring them directly into the washing machine without opening them.
+This reduces airborne contamination risks and protects staff handling laundry.

-If your home isn’t currently using a clear bag system, our team can advise on equipment and product solutions.
+If your care home isn’t currently using a structured colour-coded system, our team can advise on the right bags, containers and equipment.

 Step 2: Keep Laundry Bins Clearly Labelled and Covered